Data Analytics

 If an agency is considering outsourcing data analytics activities that involve personal information, it must take all reasonable steps to ensure the contracted service provider is bound to comply with the privacy principles.

-Once bound, the contracted service provider is responsible for complying with the relevant privacy principles.
 If the contracting agency does not take all reasonable steps to bind the contracted service provider, the contracting agency will be responsible for any breach of privacy arising from the actions of the contracted service provider.

 Security of personal information

+QPP 11 requires agencies to protect personal information from misuse, interference, loss, and from unauthorised access, modification or disclosure.
 In most cases, agencies will already have safeguards in place to appropriately protect the personal information they hold.
 The same security considerations should apply to analytical data that may be a variation on the personal information already held by the agency.

 Access to agency personal information holdings for data analytics purposes should be limited both to those who have a business need to do so, and to the specific information required.